0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ### Abusing Unconstrained Delegation #2 From Forced Authentication to Computer Takeover

+> *Before diving into anything, this technique does NOT require unconstrained, constrained delegation configuration.
+Any machine can asks for TGS on behalf of the user to itself, it just abuse of the s4u2self extention. we will see this in more details.*

 Waiting for a high level user to authenticate to them machine that we own isn't the most reliable way in real life scenarios, we are not guaranteed to have a high level user auth to us.

 So instead of there is a way to get local admin on any machine by forging TGS for any user to that specific computer by:
 1. Forcing the targeted computer (`DC01`) to auth to us (via tools like `PetitPotam` or `SpoolSample`).